 The Council has a duty to make provision for the preservation of trees and woodlands in the interests of amenity.
 It does this by making Tree Preservation Orders (TPO).
 The purpose of a Tree Preservation Order is to protect trees which make a significant impact on their local surroundings.
-This is particularly important on development sites and where trees and habitats may be at risk.
+This is particularly important on development sites and where trees are in immediate danger.